Forum

 Founder and CEO, 01Gov

-• Why poor data quality undermines AI outcomes and trust
+• Why poor data quality undermines AI, and non-AI, outcomes and trust

 • Treating data as critical public infrastructure